EuroPython/website/data/pages-content/social-event.md

 - Price: 20 € (**not refundable**).
 The ticket includes a bento box, and a welcome drink (you have to pay for drinks yourself after that) and live traditional Irish music.
 - Schedule:
     - 19:00 Event starts
     - 20:00 - 22:00 Live Traditional Irish Music - Listen to music played by 3 local Irish musicians.
-There will be a couple of dancers who’ll be there to show you how to join in with the dancing throughout the show.
+There will be a couple of dancers who’ll be there to show you how to join in with the dancing throughout the show, should you want to try.
+Of course nobody will force you to dance if that were not your thing :-)
     - 22:00 - 23:30 Social continues
     - 23:30 Bar closing.